Principled Interpolation in Normalizing Flows: Introduction

 \section{Introduction}

 Learning high-dimensional densities is a common task in unsupervised learning.
-Normalizing flows \citep{rippel2013high,dinh2014nice,rezende2014stochastic} provide a framework for transforming complex distributions into simple ones: a chain of parametrized bijective functions ${\bf f}={\bf f}_1\circ {\bf f}_2\circ\cdots\circ {\bf f}_L$ converts data into another representation that follows a given base distribution.
-The log-likelihood of the data can then be expressed as the log-likelihood of the base distribution and the log-determinants of the Jacobians of the transformations ${\bf f}_j$.
-In contrast to generative adversarial networks (GANs) \citep{goodfellow2014generative}, the log-likelihood of the data can be directly optimized, leading to a straightforward training procedure.
-Moreover, unlike other generative approaches, such as variational autoencoders (VAEs) \citep{kingma2013auto}, there is no reconstruction error since all functions ${\bf f}_j$ within this chain are bijections.
+Normalizing flows~\cite{tabak2010density,tabak2013family,rippel2013high,dinh2014nice,rezende2015variational} provide a framework for transforming complex distributions into simple ones: a chain of $L$ parametrized bijective functions $\f=\f_1 \circ \f_2\circ \cdots \circ \f_L$ converts data into another representation that follows a given base distribution.
+The likelihood of the data can then be expressed as the likelihood of the base distribution and the determinants of the Jacobians of the transformations $\f_i$.
+In contrast to generative adversarial networks (GANs)~\cite{goodfellow2014generative}, the likelihood of the data can be directly optimized, leading to a straightforward training procedure.
+Moreover, unlike other approaches, such as variational autoencoders (VAEs)~\cite{kingma2013auto,kingma2019introduction}, there is no reconstruction error since all functions $\f_i$ within this chain are bijections.

-In flow-based generative models, data are generated by drawing samples from a base distribution, where the latter is usually given by a simple distribution, such as a standard Gaussian~\citep{papamakarios2019normalizing}.
+In flow-based generative models, data are generated by drawing samples from a base distribution, where the latter is usually given by a simple distribution, such as a standard Gaussian~\cite{papamakarios2019normalizing}.
 The Gaussian samples are then mapped to real data using the chain ${\bf f}$.
 A prevalent operation is to linearly interpolate samples and consider the interpolation path in data space.
-In generative modeling, interpolations are frequently used to evaluate the quality of the learned model and to demonstrate that the model generalizes beyond what was seen in the training data \citep{radford2015unsupervised}. \looseness=-1
+In generative modeling, interpolations are frequently used to evaluate the quality of the learned model and to demonstrate that the model generalizes beyond what was seen in the training data~\cite{radford2015unsupervised}.